FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/architecture.md

 - required, recommended, and optional fields are present where expected,
 - field values conform to their `NexusType` and unit category,
 - enumeration values are in-range (warnings for closed enumerations, info for open),
-- `NXdata` signal and axis dimensionality rules are satisfied,
+- `NXdata` structural rules are satisfied (signal present, axes rank and shape correspondence, auxiliary signal shape, `FIELDNAME_errors` shape, signal convention detectable),
 - HDF5 links resolve correctly and carry a `@target` attribute; broken soft or external links are reported as `BrokenLink` problems,
 - reserved suffixes and prefixes are used in valid contexts.